SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Constants and Variables
 -----------------------

-Constants and variables give a name
-(such as ``maximumNumberOfLoginAttempts`` or ``welcomeMessage``) to a value of a particular type
+Constants and variables are a way to associate a name (such as ``maximumNumberOfLoginAttempts`` or ``welcomeMessage``) with a value of a particular type
-(such as the number ``10``, or the string ``"Hello"``).
+(such as the number ``10`` or the string ``"Hello"``).
-A :newTerm:`constant` cannot be changed once it is set, whereas a :newTerm:`variable` can be set to a different value in the future.
+The value of a :newTerm:`constant` cannot be changed once it is set, whereas a :newTerm:`variable` can be set to a different value in the future.

 .. _TheBasics_DeclaringConstantsAndVariables: